 You can also do computations with abstract differential forms and the exterior derivative, as in the example below.

 From version 2.x you can do abstract as well as component computations with Cadabra.
 The logic is very simple and based on a few key ideas rooted in Cadabra's substitution engine.
 Examples of varying difficulty are available below.

 The first one is a trivial example of computing the curvature tensor and scalar for a 2-sphere.
 Easy to do by hand, too, of course.

 The next one computes Christoffel symbols and related for the Schwarzschild metric; definitely a frequently requested feature...

 Somewhat related to component computations is the concept of splitting a vector bundle into two parts, like you do in Kaluza-Klein models.
 The following notebook is also discussed in the original Cadabra paper hep-th/0701238.

 Cadabra's notebook now displays graphics from a variety of Python sources; see the notebook below for some basic examples.

-Cadabra relies on SymPy for all scalar computer algebra, that is, for all algebra on expressions which do not involve indices.
+Cadabra relies on SymPy for a lot of scalar computer algebra, that is, for algebra on expressions which do not involve indices.
 Here is a simple notebook to illustrate the basic concepts.
-This may also be a useful read if you want to use the Cadabra notebook interface just to work with Sympy.
+This may also be a useful read if you want to use the Cadabra notebook interface just to work with SymPy.